AdobeDocs/experience-manager-cloud-service.en/help/release-notes/prerelease.md

 >[!CAUTION]
 >
 > The `aem-prerelease-sdk-api` artifactId must never be used when deploying to stage or production.
 Always user the `aem-sdk-api` when deploying via the production pipeline.
-Similarly, code referencing prerelease APIs should not be deployed via the production pipeline.
+Similarly, code that references prerelease APIs should not be deployed via the production pipeline.

 The [AEM CS SDK build Analyzer maven plugin v1.0 and higher](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/archetype/build-analyzer-maven-plugin.html#developing) will detect if the prerelease API is used in a project by inspecting the dependencies.
 If the analyzer finds it, it will use the prerelease SDK API to analyze the project.